 Before your hearing tests are performed, you’ll be asked to complete a patient intake form.
 On it, we’ll ask you to recall any injuries, trauma, or exposure to loud noises in your history.
 We’ll also ask for your family medical history as well as your own, including any medications you may be currently taking.
-You can print this patient history form and fill it out before you come to the office, or you can fill it out at our office before your appointment begins.

 You’re also more than welcome to bring in a loved one to the evaluation with you.
 Hearing loss affects more than just the patient, and Ann is happy to answer any questions that you or your family may have.
 Having support from a friend, partner, or family member can be helpful as you choose the best treatment option, and with the wealth of information that Ann shares, you both will learn a lot about hearing in the process!

 Your complete hearing evaluation will take between 30-60 minutes.
 Before Ann begins the diagnostic testing, she will physically examine your ear to check for any obstructions or damage in the ear canal and ear drum.
 You’ll then be seated in a soundproof room with headphones and a combination of the following tests will be performed:

 Once the diagnostic tests are complete, your hearing ability will be recorded as a visual representation in an audiogram, and as a percentage for the speech recognition test.
 The audiogram displays the level of hearing loss you’re experiencing, and helps determine if your hearing needs treatment.
 Ann will review the results with you and answer any questions you may have.

 If the hearing evaluation reveals that you’d benefit from a hearing aid, we have a full line of state-of-the art models available for every unique situation and every budget.